-The APEGA Rock & Fossil Clinic starts this weekend.
-Join us from the comfort of your home on Saturday, October 16 to explore the wonders of geoscience – virtually!
-Geoscientists and Earth Science students will be at the ready to share their knowledge and lead you through hands-on activities.
-Registration for this Saturday’s event closes Thursday, October 14.
+The APEGA Rock & Fossil Clinic was held on October 16 and 23, 2021.
+Registrants joined us from the comfort of their homes to explore the wonders of geoscience – virtually!
+Geoscientists and Earth Science students shared their knowledge and lead attendees through hands-on activities.

 Exploring the riverbank with a professional geoscientist